Rani Padmini

 Padmini, also known as Padmavati or Rani Padmavati, was a 13th–14th century queen of the Kingdom of Mewar in India.
 Several medieval texts mention her, although these versions are disparate and many modern historians question their overall authenticity.

 The Jayasi text describes her story as follows: Padmavati was an exceptionally beautiful princess of the Sinhalese kingdom (in Sri Lanka).
 (Note: According to historian Lokendra Singh Chundawat (spokesperson of Jauhar Sewa Sansthan), Padmini was not from Sri Lanka but she was born in Pungal Pradesh, an area between Bikaner and Jaisalmer.)
-Ratan Sen, the Rajput ruler of Chittor Fort, heard about her beauty from a talking parrot named Hiraman.
+Ratan Singh, the Rajput ruler of Chittor Fort, heard about her beauty from a talking parrot named Hiraman.
 After an adventurous quest, he won her hand in marriage and brought her to Chittor.
-Ratan Sen was captured and imprisoned by Alauddin Khalji, the Sultan of Delhi.
-While Ratan Sen was in prison, the king of Kumbhalner Devapal became enamoured with Padmavati's beauty and proposed to marry her.
-Ratan Sen returned to Chittor and entered into a duel with Devapal, in which both died.
-Alauddin Khalji laid siege to Chittor to obtain Padmavati.
+Ratan Singh was captured and imprisoned by Alauddin Khalji, the Sultan of Delhi.
+While Ratan Singh was in prison, the king of Kumbhalner Devapal became enamoured with Padmavati's beauty and proposed to marry her.
+Ratan Singh returned to Chittor and entered into a duel with Devapal, in which both died.
+Alauddin Khalji laid siege to Chittor to obtain Padmavati, whose beauty is said to have aroused Allaudin.
 Facing defeat against Khalji, before Chittor was captured, she and her companions committed Jauhar (self-immolation) thereby defeating Khalji's aim of obtaining her and safeguarding their honour.
 Coupled with the Jauhar, the Rajput men died fighting on the battlefield.

 Many other written and oral tradition versions of her life exist in Hindu and Jain traditions.
 These versions differ from the Sufi poet Jayasi's version.
 For example, Rani Padmini's husband Ratan Sen dies fighting the siege of Alauddin Khalji, and thereafter she leads a jauhar.
 In these versions, she is characterised as a Hindu Rajput queen, who defended her honour against a Muslim invader.
 Over the years she came to be seen as a historical figure and appeared in several novels, plays, television serials and movies.